Riyas-Mastermind/Robotics-Dog/README.md

 # 🤖 Robotics-Dog
 ### Developed using **PilotX Microcontroller**
-*By Safear Defense Private Limited – Bengaluru*
+**By Safear Defense Private Limited – Bengaluru**
+**3-Day Workshop conducted at BMS College of Engineering**

 ---

 ## 📘 Overview

-The **Robotics-Dog** project demonstrates an intelligent quadruped robot designed to mimic animal-like movements using **MicroPython** on the **PilotX microcontroller**.
+The **Robotics-Dog** project showcases an intelligent quadruped robot designed to mimic animal-like movements using **MicroPython** on the **PilotX microcontroller**.
+This project was developed and demonstrated during a **3-day hands-on workshop at BMS College of Engineering**, aimed at teaching students real-world applications of **robotics, embedded systems, and motion control**.

-This project is part of the *learning-based robotics and embedded control* initiative and aims to help students and developers understand the fundamentals of **multi-servo motion control**, **pose transitions**, and **autonomous behavior**.
+The workshop focused on **learning-based robotics development**, helping students and developers understand the fundamentals of **multi-servo motion control**, **pose transitions**, and **autonomous behavior** through practical experimentation.

 ---

 ## ⚙️ PilotX Microcontroller — Overview

-The **PilotX Microcontroller**, developed by **Safear Defense Private Limited – Bengaluru**, is a high-performance embedded control platform engineered for robotics, UAVs, and autonomous systems.
+The **PilotX Microcontroller**, developed by **Safear Defense Private Limited – Bengaluru**, is a high-performance embedded control platform engineered for **robotics, UAVs, and autonomous systems**.
 It supports **MicroPython programming**, **real-time telemetry**, and **sensor-rich applications**, making it ideal for projects like the **Robotics-Dog**.

 ### 🔧 Technical Specifications